maxt41/userfront-example/README.md

-# Example MERN app using the UserFront Author system
+# Example MERN app using the UserFront Authorisation system

 Created by Max Thomas